Benign overfitting beyond prediction: The ordinary least squares interpolator: Introduction

 \subsection{Contributions}

-Below, we summarize the key contributions in this article and provide a comprehensive overview in Table \ref{tab:summary}.
+In this work, we uncover high-dimensional counterparts of several key results in the classical setting.
+Our analysis proceeds in two stages.
+We first develop algebraic results that are independent of any assumptions on the data-generating process.
+This assumption-free perspective makes the results broadly applicable and provides a flexible foundation for future study under specific modeling frameworks.
+Building on these results, we endow our observations with one particular generative model, allowing us to investigate how the structure of the covariates shapes parameter recovery and inference.
+We summarize the main contributions of this article below and provide a comprehensive overview in Table \ref{tab:summary}.

-\paragraph{Algebraic results.} In Sections~\ref{sec:row_partition} and \ref{sec:subsampled_column}, we provide high-dimensional analogs of three fundamental results about the OLS estimator in the classical regime.
-These are purely algebraic results that stand independently of any statistical assumptions on the DGP. \begin{itemize} \item \textit{Leave-$k$-out formulas.} In Section \ref{sec:results.rows}, we present a high-dimensional analog of the leave-$k$-out formula (Theorem \ref{thm:subsampled_rows}).
-Our result represents the OLS interpolator derived from the subsampled data as a projection of the full-sample OLS interpolator.
-We also provide high-dimensional leave-one-out (LOO) formulas (Corollary \ref{cor:loo}) and residuals (Corollary \ref{cor:loo.shortcut}).
-These results are useful for understanding the sensitivity of the OLS interpolator to the augmentation and omission of data points in the sample and, thereby, provide insights into the generalization behavior of OLS.
-We discuss applications of these results in Appendix \ref{sec:apps.rows}.
+\textit{Algebraic results.} Sections~\ref{sec:row_partition} and \ref{sec:subsampled_column} provide high-dimensional analogs of three fundamental OLS results in the classical regime. \begin{enumerate}[label=(\alph*)] \item \textit{Leave-$k$-out formulas.} Section \ref{sec:results.rows} develops a high-dimensional analogue of the leave-$k$-out formula (Theorem \ref{thm:subsampled_rows}).
+Specifically, we show that the OLS interpolator based on a subsample can be expressed as a projection of the full-sample OLS interpolator.
+We further derive high-dimensional leave-one-out formulas (Corollary~\ref{cor:loo}) and corresponding residuals (Corollary~\ref{cor:loo.shortcut}).
+While related residual characterizations have appeared previously, we provide a new proof based on the intermediate leave-one-out representation in Corollary~\ref{cor:loo}, which directly links the full-sample interpolator to its leave-one-out counterparts.

-\item \textit{Cochran's formula.} In Section \ref{sec:subsampled_columns}, we provide a high-dimensional counterpart of Cochran's formula (Theorem \ref{thm:sub_column_OLS}).
-Our result relates the OLS interpolator based on a subset of covariate variables (aka ``short regression'') to the OLS interpolator based on the full set of covariates (aka ``long regression'').
-We show that Cochran's formula in the classical regime continues to hold in high-dimensions for the minimum $\ell_2$-norm OLS interpolators; moreover, a weaker form of the formula concerning prediction holds for any pair of OLS interpolators, not necessarily having minimum $\ell_2$-norm.

-In Section \ref{sec:observational}, we discuss implications of this result for treatment effect estimation in observational studies via quantifying the biases induced by unmeasured confounders.